zhshuai1/warren2/Ideas.md

 - [ ] check some trading entries to find why it gains or loses.
 - [ ] use model directly
   - [ ] if a simple rule could not make profit, the model hardly can do.
 Therefore, optimize the rule first until it makes profit.
+  - [ ] implement the framework and with a simple strategy?
 - [ ] implement a real time stock decider
+- [ ] do a refactor to reuse the code for validate and simulate
 - [x] draw the gains and losses graph by day, stock
 - [x] simulate the strategy with day going: one day you could only trade on no more than one stock.
   - [x] random
   - [x] first hit
+  - [ ] fix the index not aligned issue: due to suspending in some day